 In planning and performing our audit, we considered the System's internal control over financial reporting in order to determine our auditing procedures for the purpose of expressing our opinion on the financial statements and not to provide assurance on the internal control over financial reporting.
-However, we noted certain matters involving the internal control over financial reporting and its operation that we consider to be reportable conditions.
-Reportable conditions involve matters coming to our attention relating to significant deficiencies in the design or operation of the internal control over financial reporting that, in our judgment, could adversely affect the System's ability to record, process, summarize, and report financial data consistent with the assertions of management in the financial statements.
+However, we noted a matter involving the internal control over financial reporting and its operation that we consider to be a reportable condition.
+Reportable conditions Joint Committee on Legislative Services Retirement Board of the Employees' Retirement System of Rhode Island Page 2 involve matters coming to our attention relating to significant deficiencies in the design or operation of the internal control over financial reporting that, in our judgment, could adversely affect the System's ability to record, process, summarize, and report financial data consistent with the assertions of management in the financial statements.

-Reportable Conditions
+Reportable Condition